ThePortalWiki/pwiki/README.md

 ### MediaWiki application container

 The main containerm `pwiki-app`, is based off [Docker's official `php` container](https://hub.docker.com/_/php/) running in `php-fpm` mode.
 The MediaWiki installation is stripped down to only its PHP files to minimize image size, and nginx only forwards requests for `*.php` to it.
+It runs sandboxed with [gVisor](https://gvisor.dev) for extra security.
 It is automatically built and deployed by the `scripts/upgrade-mediawiki.sh` script documented below.

 It also bundles some more functionality to make MediaWiki work properly: